-For freshly baked home-made pineapple tarts and Chinese New Year goodies, you can always count on Ding Bakery.
-After all, the brand has been winning the hearts of fans in Singapore and Malaysia with their scrumptious and addictive treats since their home-based business started.
+If you’re looking for freshly baked homemade pineapple tarts and Chinese New Year goodies, you can always count on Ding Bakery to deliver.
+Besides, they’ve been winning the hearts of those in Singapore and Malaysia with their highly-addictive treats since the launch of their home-based business.

 Ding Bakery’s Chinese New Year confectionaries are made without any additives or preservatives.
-Free delivery is also available for orders above S$100, so feel free to order and feast to your heart’s content.
+Free delivery is available for orders above S$100, and walk-ins will be available from 15 December 2021, so feel free to grab these tasty treats and feast to your heart’s content.

 Many a time, some of the best tasting snacks are made in our very own kitchen ovens.
 Like me, if you are a lover of traditional and nostalgic Chinese New Year treats, Pineapple Tart Singapore is one online bakery you should not miss.

 Absolute purists will enjoy their Award-Winning Melt-in-Your-Mouth Pineapple Tart (S$23.80), a bottle fully packed with beautiful yellow buttery balls of delight.
 100% handmade with premium ingredients and zero preservatives, these pineapple tarts possess a light and crumbly crust that balances its sweet yet tangy fresh pineapple paste.

 Prefer to munch on an open-faced pineapple tart?
 Then try their Nonya Pineapple Tart (S$20.80).
 Instead of a crumbly, melt-in-your-mouth texture, this version has a crunchier crust similar to that of a shortbread cookie—crisp but still as rich and fragrant.